duvenaud/learn-discrete/readme.md

 ---
 ### Week 1 - Jan 12th - Optimization, integration, and the reparameterization trick

 This lecture will set the scope of the course, the different settings where discrete structure must be estimated or chosen, and the main existing approaches.
-As a warm-up, we'll understand why and how people are moving away from the REINFORCE estimator.
+As a warm-up, we'll look at the REINFORCE and reparameterization gradient estimators.

 [Lecture 1 slides](slides/lec1-intro.pdf)